nvpro-samples/vk_gaussian_splatting/README.md

 # Vulkan Gaussian Splatting

-This repository provides an implementation of **3D Gaussian Splat rasterization** using the **Vulkan 1.3 API**.
+This repository provides an implementation of **3D Gaussian Splatting (3DGS) rasterization** using the **Vulkan 1.3 API**.
 It demonstrates two approaches for rendering splats: one leveraging **mesh shaders** and another utilizing **vertex shaders**.
-Since Gaussian splats require back-to-front sorting for correct alpha compositing, we present two alternative sorting methods: a **GPU-based approach** using a **Radix Sort** implemented in a compute pipeline, and a **CPU-based asynchronous sorting** strategy using multi threaded sorting from the c++ STL.
-This project serves as a reference for efficient 3D Gaussian rendering with Vulkan, showcasing modern shader techniques and optimized sorting strategies.
+Since Gaussian splats require back-to-front sorting for correct alpha compositing, we present two alternative sorting methods: a **GPU-based Radix Sort** implemented in a compute pipeline, and a **CPU-based asynchronous sorting** strategy using multi threaded sort function from the c++ STL.
+This project serves as a reference for efficient 3D Gaussian rendering with Vulkan, showcasing **modern shader techniques** and **optimized sorting strategies**.

+We envision this project as a laboratory for exploring and comparing different approaches to 3D Gaussian Splatting.
+By evaluating various techniques and optimizations, we aim to provide valuable insights into performance, quality, and implementation trade-offs.
+Future work includes, for instance, the implementation of ray tracing for 3DGS using the Vulkan Ray Tracing API.

 ## Building and Running